 6. Should my buyer agent be there?
 Yes.
 Your agent can help you put the information we are providing in context to the value of the home, whereas we cannot relate our findings to the value of real estate, or the cost of repairs; the state of Massachusetts specifically prohibits home inspectors from doing so.
 The advice of an experienced agent, qualified contractor, real estate attorney, or other professional is crucial in helping you relate the information we are providing to the framework of your real estate deal.

 7. What should I bring?
-You needn’t bring anything.
+You don't need to bring anything.
 Dress appropriately for the weather so you’ll be comfortable if we need to talk about the exterior of the home together.
 And try to leave anything (or anyone) you might find distracting at home:) The written report with photos should circumvent the need for taking notes.